|

-Born Glasgow, he worked as a Post Office
+Born in Shettleston in Glasgow, he worked as a Post Office

 engineer until war service in the Royal Navy, after which he became

-a Customs Officer in Ireland and on the West Coast.
+a Customs Officer in Ireland and on the West Coast of Scotland.

 Inspired by Italian metal sculpture, he attended welding classes

-at Royal Technical College (now Strathclyde University), and studied
+at Royal Technical College (now University of Strathclyde), and studied

 part-time at GSA